 There is also a positive correlation between the changes in the job finding rates and the robot exposure growth rates (0.37, see Figure 4), which means that in countries with a stronger increase in robot exposure, the chances of finding a job improved more.
-Different country clusters partly drive these patterns.
-First, a group of CEE countries recorded high robot exposure growth rates and a relatively strong reduction in job separation rates and increases in job finding rates.
+These patterns are partly driven by different country clusters.
+First, a cluster of CEE countries recorded high robot exposure growth rates and a relatively strong reduction of job separation rates, as well as increases in job finding rates.
 Second, a cluster of countries with robot exposure growth rates, such as France and several Southern European countries, recorded increases in job separation rates and declines in job finding rates.